 The dive was spectacular – with a special highlight of watching 40 spotted eagle ray swimming slowly against the current in front of us, as if they were on an underwater conveyor belt.
 And to top it off - I found myself diving with someone who’d booked their flights with one of my colleagues at Travel Nation – what a small world.

 Our final day in Bora Bora was spent at their stunning private beach.
 The private island here is smaller than at Taha’a so there was less to explore, but we did take some kayaks and paddleboards out in the afternoon.
-On the tender back to the ship, we were treated to a fantastic display from the humpback whales as they swam nearby, occasionally flicking their tales preparing to dive.
+On the tender back to the ship, we were treated to a fantastic display from the humpback whales as they swam nearby, occasionally flicking their tails and preparing to dive.

 The final day of the cruise visits Moorea and we started the day blissfully; watching whales over a delicious breakfast, then scuba diving!
 As we swam above the reefs we spotted lemon sharks, black tip reef sharks, turtles and a so many different tropical fish.
 I can now say I’ve dived in Bora Bora and Moorea which is a lifetime achievement!